-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 - 2TB Class: If you work with large media files, or just have a large game library that you want to be able to access on the quick, a 2TB drive could be worth the high premium you pay for it.

 - 4TB Class: You have to really need this much space on an SSD to splurge on one of these.
-A 4TB SSD will be quite expensive -- well over $1,000 -- and you won’t have many options.
-As of this writing, Samsung was the only company offering consumer-focused 4TB models, in both the SSD 850 EVO, and the newer SSD 860 EVO models.
+A 4TB SSD will be quite expensive -- well over $500/£600 -- and you won’t have many options.
+As of this writing, Samsung was the only company offering consumer-focused 4TB models, in both the 860 EVO and pricier 860 Pro models.

-If you’re a desktop user, or you have a gaming laptop with multiple drives, you’re much better off opting for a pair of smaller SSDs, which will generally save you hundreds of dollars while still offering up roughly the same storage space and speed.
-Until pricing drops and we see more competition, these drives will be relegated to professionals and enthusiasts with very deep pockets.
+If you’re a desktop user, or you have a gaming laptop with multiple drives and you want lots of capacity, you’re much better off opting for a pair of smaller SSDs, which will generally save you hundreds of dollars while still offering up roughly the same storage space and speed.
+Until pricing drops and we see more competition, 4TB drives will be relegated to professionals and enthusiasts with very deep pockets.

 What about power consumption?